nimbleapproach/argo-demo/ingress/README.md

 Controllers, also apparently, by default, can find Ingress entries on other namespaces, so we simply add an ingress definition in the argocd namespace
 - The ingress definition is found in the argo-ingress.yaml file in this directory
 - Add the definition with `kubectl apply -f argo-ingress.yaml --namespace argocd`
+- ***There is an issue here I do not fully understand at time of writing, if I add a host restriction to the rule it does not appear to route to Argo, I generally have to create the rule with the host entry to generate the certificate and then remove it to actually route it***
-- That in most cases would be it, we should be able to access argo at *https://nimblepaultestingress.uksouth.cloudapp.azure.com/argo*, however, we see a 404
+- That in most cases would be it, we should be able to access argo at *https://ci.nimbleapproach.com/argo*, however, we see a 404
-- This is because we have altered Argo's root path and Argo must be configured for that, to do that:
+- This is because we have altered Argo's root path and Argo must be configured for that, to do that (*if you do not change the root this does not apply*):
 1. Get the argo server deployment `kubectl get deploy argocd-server -n argocd  -o yaml > argocd-server-deploy.yaml`
 2. Edit *argocd-server-deploy.yaml*, find the part that looks like: